Cambridge Healthtech Institute’s 14th Annual

 Matthew Kokkonen, MBA, Director, Portfolio and Governance, Enterprise Excellence, CSL Behring

-1:30 Single Source of Truth: Using Enterprise Tools to Align Decisions
+1:30 CO=PRESENTATION: Single Source of Truth: Using Enterprise Tools to Align Decisions

 Ferrante, Head, R&D Business Capabilities, R&D Strategy & Planning, Bristol-Myers Squibb